-3.5.2 A Sustainability Appraisal Scoping Report was published alongside the draft updated Kent Minerals and Waste Local Plan policies between December 2021 and February 2022, and a draft Sustainability Appraisal accompanied the draft Minerals and Waste Local Plan that was published between October and December 2022 and the further proposed changes published in 2023.
+- 3.5.1 The preparation of the Kent Minerals and Waste Local Plan 2024-2039 and updates to the Kent Mineral Sites Plan are subject to appraisal and testing through Strategic Environmental Assessment (SEA) and Sustainability Appraisal (SA).
+SEA is a systematic process of identifying and addressing the environmental consequences of plans and programmes originally required by European Union directive that is in force in UK environmental law.
+The testing will identify any likely significant environmental effects resulting from the implementation of updated strategies, policies and proposals brought forward with the objective of promoting sustainable development. - 3.5.2 A Sustainability Appraisal Scoping Report was published alongside the draft updated Kent Minerals and Waste Local Plan policies between December 2021 and February 2022, and a draft Sustainability Appraisal accompanied the draft Minerals and Waste Local Plan that was published between October and December 2022 and the further proposed changes published in 2023.
+An updated SA of the KMWLP 2024-39, which took account of comments received on the draft SA published in 2023, was published to accompany the publication of the Pre-Submission Draft KMWLP 2024-39 in early 2024.
 The Scoping Report sets out the scope of the SA process and is used to consult the views of the three statutory consultees on that scope, namely the Environment Agency, Natural England and Historic England.
 An SA Scoping Report for the Mineral Sites Plan work was published alongside the Call for Sites and a further SA was published to support the draft updated Minerals Sites Plan that included details of the nominated site for hard rock in June/July 2023.
-An updated SA of the KMWLP, which considers the proposed further changes to the KMWLP and takes account of comments received on the draft SA published in 2022, will also be published to accompany the publication of the Pre-Submission Draft KMWLP in early 2024.